 We got away on time and camped the night at Smithy’s Place, North Hyden.
 After watching a couple of hours of Off Road Racing action the next morning we visited Wave Rock and Hippos Yawn and then took the Hyden Norseman Road east.

 We stopped at the State Barrier Fence, the line that delineates farming land to the west and bushland to the east.

 Previously known as the Rabbit Proof Fence, the State Vermin Fence and the Emu Fence, it has undergone many transformations in its lifetime, keeping rabbits, wild dogs, emus, kangaroos and other feral animals away from agricultural and pastoral areas.
 It coincides with the line of rainfall required for successful farming.
 The land to the west, except for reserves, has been taken up by farmers.
-The land to the east is known as the Great Western Woodland, the largest temperate woodlands on the planet.
-It is dominated by eucalypts rather than acacias.
+The land to the east is known as the Great Western Woodlands, the largest temperate woodlands on the planet.
+Unlike most of Australia’s land area it is dominated by eucalypts rather than acacias.